-- Multistate Research

-- Multistate Extension

 - In-State Research

 - Integrated Research and Extension

+- Multistate Extension

 - Multistate Integrated Research and Extension

+- Multistate Research

 - In-State Extension

 This plan is based on the assumption of level funding for the next 5 years, with a possibility of limited internal reallocation of resources to meet specific goals.
 A major assumption is that plant pathologists will continue to be required by the agricultural and landscape enterprises locally, nationally, and internationally.
-The programs of this department will continue to serve the agricultural and landscape industries of Washington through applied and basic research and extension activities.
+This Program will continue to serve the agricultural and landscape industries of Washington through applied and basic research and extension activities.

-The ultimate goals of this program are to develop environmentally sound agricultural production systems, environmentally friendly and effective disease control, and to increase our understanding of pathogens and their interactions with plants and the environment.
+The ultimate goals of this Program are to develop environmentally sound agricultural production systems, environmentally friendly and effective disease control, and to increase our understanding of pathogens and their interactions with plants and the environment.